 I like when hotels do different acts of kindness such as that.
 Simple yet effective in the world of customer service.

 The staff at the property are a credit to the hotel and are willing to help in any way they can.
 It was a joy to interact with them, and chat.

 They always have a smile on their face and greet you at every possible moment.

 If you are concerned about the distance from the Tulum centre, then you’ll be pleased to hear that the hotel is planning on starting up a shuttle service around 4 times a day for guests of the hotel.

 This means if you don’t have your own car with you (which is cheap and highly recommend) then you can get the shuttle service.

-I think the Alea hotel is a perfect place for couples and families.
+I think the Alea hotel is perfect if you are travelling as a couple or with your family.
 I believe it would make a fabulous honeymoon or anniversary getaway, due to its secluded nature, surrounding beauty, and high quality service and rooms.